Pilex1/Pilex1.github.io/_machine-learning/neural-networks-1.md

 $$

 where $\alpha>0$ is the learning rate.
 In practice, variations of the traditional gradient descent update rule are used instead (e.g. Adam), though we will not discuss about them in depth here.

-Next up we will discuss some details such as adding a bias term, having multiple outputs instead of one, and performing classification instead of regression.